 The Oral and Maxillofacial Surgery Residency Training Program at the Mount Sinai Health System seeks to provide the best possible training and education in the full scope of Oral and Maxillofacial Surgery, with a commitment to academic excellence and the highest quality patient care.
-The training program aspires to have graduates who are enthusiastic about their career in Oral and Maxillofacial Surgery and are committed to continued learning, as well as being highly skilled and compassionate caregivers.
+The training program aspires to have graduates who are enthusiastic about their career in Oral and Maxillofacial Surgery and are committed to continued learning, as well as being highly skilled and compassionate surgeons.
 The program seeks to maintain faculty and affiliations that achieve the training program objectives and meet all accreditation standards for Advanced Specialty Education in Oral and Maxillofacial Surgery.

 Evaluation and Advancement

 Residents are encouraged to attend educational conferences off campus provided that it does not interfere with institutional staffing requirements.
 The program will support residents who have presentations accepted at meetings.
 Time taken at meetings to present will not be recorded as vacation time.
-The program will provide an educational stipend of up to $500.00 to cover costs associated with meetings.

 In the State of New York, the OMS residents must obtain and maintain a limited dental permit to practice within the residency program.
 This will be managed by the residency director of the residency program and will be renewed on an annual basis.
 For residents that plan to obtain a New York State Dental License after completion of the program, the New York State Education Department must receive, directly from the residency program director, verification of completion of the residency program.